steevehook/udemy-go101/section_1-introduction/quiz/README.md

 ##### `Answer`: No

+`Explanation`: The `init` function cannot be called.
+It gets called automatically by the Go runtime.
+Calling it will result in a reference error

 **4)** What is the only thing a Go file requires?

 ##### `Answer`: **package** declaration

+`Explanation`: Every file in Go must *belong* to a *package*

 **5)** Will this piece of code compile?